carbonblack/carbon-black-cloud-sdk-python/docs/workload.rst

          vmwaretools_version: 10336

-And there we have it, the Carbon Black Cloud Python SDK makes querying as easy as writing just a few lines of code.

 Search and Facet Compute Resources
 ----------------------------------
 Using a query of the ``ComputeResource`` object, you can search and facet compute resources in your organization.